jevrika/tmedia-techtask/README.md

 1. Clone the repository.
 2. Install dependencies using npm i.
-3. Start the server locally with npm run dev.
+3. Start the server locally with `npm run dev`
-4. Start json server with json-server -p 4000 db.json
+4. Start json server with `json-server -p 4000 db.json`

 ## Pages and Routes